What Information Should You Include in Your Hunting Plan

 Have a Backup Plan

-When venturing out into the great unknown, it's important to have a backup plan in case something unexpected occurs.
-Whether it's getting separated from the group or encountering bad weather, having a designated meeting area and evacuation plan in place can be a lifesaver.
+When venturing into the great unknown, it's important to have a backup plan in case something unexpected occurs.
+Whether getting separated from the group or encountering bad weather, having a designated meeting area and evacuation plan in place can be a lifesaver.

-It's also critical to designate an emergency contact person who can quickly be reached in case of an emergency.
-Don't rely on just one route for evacuation, instead create multiple escape routes to ensure the safety of everyone involved.
 A detailed backup plan can take time and effort to create, but the peace of mind it provides when out in the field is immeasurable.

 Review Safety Tips